Elvis Andrus Player Props: White Sox vs. Rangers

 Elvis Andrus At The Plate

+- He has homered in one of 51 games, and in 0.5% of his plate appearances.

-- In 14.0% of his games this season, Andrus has notched at least one RBI.
-In five of those games (10.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In seven games this year (13.7%), Andrus has picked up an RBI, and in five of those games (9.8%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.